powsybl/powsybl-core/docs/architecture/ial/README.md

 In a iAL script, there is a mix between DSL language and Groovy Language:
 The syntax is restricted to the DSL, except than in the header and in the ```script``` part of the "action" section.

-## How is a calculation performed ?
+## How is a calculation performed?

 In the static implementation (the only one for now, the dynamic implementation is still to come) there are rounds of calculation.

 A first [load flow](../loadflow/README.md) is performed on the pre contingency state.
 All the rules are evaluated.
 The actions associated with the rules which are evaluated to "true" are applied and a new load flow is performed.
 The rules are evaluated on the new states and so on until no rule match.

 Then, all the contingencies described in the script are simulated one by one.
 For every contingency, the rules are evaluated as previously and as many load flows (rounds) as necessary are performed.

 ## References: